MotoBenny/cookie-stand-api/README.md

 - add additional dependencies as needed
   - Re-export requirements.txt as needed
 - change `things` folder to the app name of your choice
-- Search through entire code base for `Thing`,`Things` and `things` to modify code to use your resource
+- Search through entire code base for `CookieStand`,`Things` and `things` to modify code to use your resource
   - `project/settings.py`
   - `project/urls.py`
   - App's files